Wahoo ELEMNT BOLT v2 Review: Is It the Best Bike Computer?

 BOLT v2 also features full on-device navigation, and 16GB of internal memory provides you with enough storage for activities, maps, and routes.

-The only disadvantage for some riders could be the lack of a touch-screen display we know from Garmin Edge 830 or Edge 1030 Plus.
+The only disadvantage for some riders could be the lack of a touch-screen display that we know from Garmin Edge 830 or Edge 1030 Plus.

 However, thanks to the customizability via the smartphone app, easy-to-click buttons, and intuitive interface, I don’t mind it, and I enjoy the smartphone-bike computer synergy.